yuwchen/InQSS/README.md

 ### Correlation between subjective scores and objective scores

 We use [pysepm](https://github.com/schmiph2/pysepm) to calculate the objective quality and intelligibilty scores of TMHINT-QI testing set.
 (The details can be found in test_scores.csv.)
-The following heatmap shows the correlation between different subjective scores and objective scores.
+The following heatmap shows the correlation between different subjective scores and objective scores, where avg_quality and avg_intell denote the average subjective quality and intelligibility scores, respectively.

 <img src="https://github.com/yuwchen/InQSS/blob/main/plot/correlation_scores.png"
 alt="main"  width=80% height=80% />